 Her research examines topics of migrant integration, immigration, political identity and participation, and public policy.
 Her current book project, titled “Migrant Employment and the Foundations of Integration,” examines the economic processes through which immigrants come to belong to their new societies, including the roles public policy and individuals play in reducing disparities between immigrant and native communities.

-Both of her recent publications, Dual Citizenship Allowance and Migration Flow: An Origin Story (published in Comparative Political Studies) and Citizenship in Hard Times: Intra-EU Naturalisation and the Euro Crisis (published in Journal of Ethnic and Migration Studies), were awarded High Quality Research Awards by the School of Social Sciences and the Department of Political Science at UCI.
-Her research has been presented at multiple political science conferences including the annual meetings of the American Political Science Association and the Western Political Science Association.
+Two of her recent publications, Dual Citizenship Allowance and Migration Flow: An Origin Story (published in Comparative Political Studies) and Citizenship in Hard Times: Intra-EU Naturalisation and the Euro Crisis (published in Journal of Ethnic and Migration Studies), were awarded High Quality Research Awards by the School of Social Sciences and the Department of Political Science at UCI.
+Her research has been presented at multiple political science conferences including the annual meetings of the American Political Science Association, Midwestern Political Science Association, and Western Political Science Association.

 In fall 2016, she began a one-month stay at the EUROLAB in Cologne, funded by the GESIS-Leibniz Institute for the Social Sciences.
 In the spring of 2017, she completed a Stimulating European Research (SEO) fellowship at Maastricht University.

-For more information about her research or teaching agenda, please contact her at halarian (at) uci (dot) com.
+For more information about Dr. Alarian's research or teaching agendas, please contact her at halarian (at) ufl (dot) edu.